-- Improve design for over 100 usability issues, prioritized by impact to the user’s ability to get their job done.
+- Improve design for over 100 usability issues, prioritized by the impact on the user’s ability to get their job done.

 - Establish a clean and modern visual design language, with rules documented in a style guide.

-- Ensuring our products are accessible by all, meeting Web Content Accessibility Guidelines (WCAG) compliancy.
+- Ensuring our products are accessible by all, meeting Web Content Accessibility Guidelines (WCAG) compliance.

 Guiding Principles for our new Design